scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 #### Week Six Points: 100.1

-Xylophone sounds in the distance is what I heard after getting my first dub in 5 attempts this week bringing me to 2-4.
-Big shout out to the Denver Broncos for laying another egg and not utilizing Melvin Gordon while doing so.
-At 607 PF, while respectable, it is looking more and more like that may be my only shot at the playoffs this season.
-While not unrealistic to make the playoffs outright, I'm gonna have to transform into the Kansas State Wildcats real quick so I can start actually winning with some consistency.
-Jimmy Neutron move starting Deon Jackson this week really helped me out.
-Gonna have to start getting clever on the waiver if I want to break into the mix.
-Go Cats.
+Xylophone sounds in the distance are what I heard after getting my first dub in five attempts this week, bringing me to 2-4.
+Big shout out to the Denver Broncos for laying another egg and not utilizing Melvin Gordon.
+At 607 PF, while respectable, it looks more and more like that may be my only shot at the playoffs this season.
+While not unrealistic to make the playoffs outright, I will have to transform into the Kansas State Wildcats real quick so I can start winning with some consistency.
+Jimmy Neutron's move, starting with Deon Jackson this week, really helped me.
+Going to have to start getting clever on the waiver if I want to break into the mix.
+Go Cats!

 | Name              | Team    | Depth |
 | ----------------- | ------- | ----- |